February 28, 2019 Forthcoming

 The life of Alexander the Great began to be retold from the moment of his death.
 The Greco-Roman authors used these stories as exemplars in a variety of ways.
-This book concerns the various stories of Alexander and how they have been used in Roman antiquity to promote certain policies, religious views and value systems.
+This book is concerned with the various stories of Alexander and how they were used in antiquity to promote certain policies, religious views, and value systems.

 List of figures

 2 Alexander in an Empire of Romans, Greeks, and Jews

 4 Alexander in Relations of Power and Influence